whateep/unity-simple-URP-pixelation/README.md

 ## Usage
 To use this, go to your renderer settings and add the PixelizeFeature.
 Set your target height and you're on :)

+Commented code in the shader and in the PixelizePass class is for alternate versions of this effect that either:
+- Don't use the shader
+- Don't down scale the render texture in the first blit pass Un-comment at your own risk lmao

 ## Resources
 - Custom render passes (by @alexanderameye): https://alexanderameye.github.io/notes/scriptable-render-passes/
 - Custom render passes: https://learn.unity.com/tutorial/custom-render-passes-with-urp